Pandademic/tsdm/README.md

   files:
      - pwsh.txt: # name of the file.This is case senstive , tsdm parses the names of the files in dotfile directory , and looks for the data in the rc file
         name: "powershell note" # this is used for info prinintg
-        location: foo/bar # where to copy it to on sync
+        location: ~/foo/bar # where to copy it to on sync.
+Yes , it supports tilda's
         commentary: "this is optional , TSDM doesn't use it , its good for readability"
 # etc. OS blocks